redhat-developer/developers.redhat.com/README.md

 Run the unit tests (also available using `guard` locally).

       bundle exec ./control.rb -e drupal-dev -t

+### To run the frontend unit-tests
+In the root of the project:

+      npm test

+Inside docker (preferred as this is the same as PR environment).
+In the root of the project directory execute the following command:

+      ruby _tests/run_tests.rb --unit --use-docker

 ### Running the Site Export
 The production site is actually a static export of the content offered by the (internally hosted) Drupal production server.